joancliu/queerc/README.md

 # Queer in China
-[TOC]

-Here is a map of queer in China.
+Here is a map of queer in China.I study law, so this map might mostly focus on law and regulations.

 _**Catogorized by Disciplines**_